-On 23 Oct 14, AAT submitted a response to an HMRC consultation document on the Strengthening the Tax Avoidance Disclosure Regimes
+On 23 Oct 14, AAT submitted a response to an HMRC consultation in respect of Strengthening the Tax Avoidance Disclosure Regimes

-The consultation document considered proposals to further strengthen Disclosure of Tax Avoidance Schemes (DOTAS) and initial thinking about how the VAT Disclosure Regime (VADR) might be updated.
+The consultation outlined proposals to further strengthen Disclosure of Tax Avoidance Schemes (DOTAS) and initial thinking about how the VAT Disclosure Regime (VADR) might be updated.

-AAT generally agreed and supported the proposals in this consultation document.
-However, our response expressed concerns in some areas and in particular to the new draft Financial Products hallmark because it is too widely drafted.
+While AAT generally agreed with and supported the proposals its response expressed concerns in some areas and in particular to the new draft Financial Products hallmark on the basis that it is too widely drafted.